 Ahh kale, everyone’s favorite green, nutrient-dense veggie.

-In my health coaching course, we all got a little obsessed with kale.
+When I trained as a health coach back in 2011, we all got a little obsessed with kale.
 Regular kale.
 Curly kale.
 And my very favorite, Cavolo Nero.

 Moderation and variety are important in all things – even healthy foods!

-A recent trip to the doctor (because of unusual tiredness, poor digestion and low appetite) revealed that my thyroid was very underactive.
+A trip to the doctor (because of unusual tiredness, poor digestion, and low appetite) revealed that my thyroid was very underactive.

 And then some internet research turned up a possible cause – some foods are goitrogenic, meaning that they suppress thyroid function.
 And what did I find on that list of foods, but my beloved kale!

 Could it be true?
 Could eating too much kale be the cause of my low thyroid?